ArwanC/A-star-pathfinding/README.md

 * Left-click - Set cell as starting zone
 * Mouse-drag - Set cells as obstacles
 * 'e' - Toggle between adding obstacle and removing obstacles when mouse-dragging
-* 'r' - Reset grid by removing all obstacles and open and closed set visualization
+* 'r' - Reset grid by removing all obstacles and open and closed set visualizations